Natasha-Adongo/Natasha/README.md

 #### Green route ####

 The green route open access is delivered by self-archiving(depositing an output) into a repository, these can be either institutional or subject repos

+**15th July**

+# Introduction to Bioinformatics #

+## Assignment ##

+ 1. Chromosome location - 12
+ 2. Exon count- 7
+ 3. Genes in the vicinity of kras- *ETFRF1
+                                   *DNAI7
+                                   *LOC111501779
+ 4. Molecular functions include- *enables G protein activity *enables GTP binding *enables GTPase activity *enables protein complex binding
+ 5. Biological processes-*fc-epsilon receptor signaling pathway
+                         *GTP catabolic process
+                         *MAPK cascade
+                         *Ras potein signal transdaction
+ 6. Positions of the protein responsible for GTP binding- 10-18
+                                                         - 29-35
+                                                         - 32-40
+                                                         - 59-60
+                                                         - 116-119
+                                                         - 166-185
+7. Variants of the enzyme involved in gastric cancer and other human diseases -AML -JMML -NS3 -GASC -CFC2
+8. Where in the structure are the mutations located-*IDENTIFIER     *POSITIONS      *CHAIN -4DSO           2-164           A -4EPR           1-164           A
+                                                     -4EPV           1-164           A
+                                                     -4EPT           1-164           A

+9. What is the species distribution - 1946 species ,116397 sequences
+10. What is the number in humans -375 sequences, 1 species

+11.